nbashaev/damaged_grain_detector/README.md

 # Damaged grain detector

-The profect is not finished yet
+The project is not finished yet